PhamTheVuo0o/RealTime_Quiz/README.md

 3. **Build For the Future**:
    - **Scalability**: Design and implement your component with scalability in mind.
 Consider how the system would handle a large number of users or quiz sessions.
 Discuss any trade-offs you made in your design and implementation.
-   - **Performance**: Your component should perform well even under heavy load.
+   - **Performance**: Component should perform well even under heavy load.
 Consider how you can optimize your code and your use of resources to ensure high performance.
-   - **Reliability**: Your component should be reliable and handle errors gracefully.
+   - **Reliability**: Component should be reliable and handle errors gracefully.
 Consider how you can make your component resilient to failures.
-   - **Maintainability**: Your code should be clean, well-organized, and easy to maintain.
+   - **Maintainability**: The code should be clean, well-organized, and easy to maintain.
 Consider how you can make it easy for other developers to understand and modify your code.
    - **Monitoring and Observability**: Discuss how you would monitor the performance of your component and diagnose issues.
 Consider how you can make your component observable.